The Jim Jackson Educational and Enabling Foundation

 alt alt

-Anything that prevented educational advancement and qualification, including interrupted learning, health or pastoral problems, or social disadvantages.
+Anything that has prevented educational advancement and qualification, including interrupted learning, health concerns, personal challenges, or social disadvantages

 Jim Jackson Foundation library